andrasq/node-qrpc/Readme.md

 - ? allow pre- and post-handler functions to be registered, for shared processing (eg for authentication and stats logging)
 - ? allow multi-step handlers (ie an array of functions, each taking req-res-next)
+- option to auto-reconnect if connection drops
+- way to test whether connection was dropped since last test (counter? or connection id?) to check whether datagrams got there ok
+- Use Cases readme section to discuss rpc, send datagrams to server (addHandlerNoResponse), data retrieval (multiple replies from server)